mcgillij/mcgillij.dev/content/installing-arch.rst

 - **AUR**'s (`Arch User Repositories <https://aur.archlinux.org/>`_) are another incredible thing in the Arch world bridging the gap for installing projects not in the main archives.

+- Documentation, their `Wiki <https://wiki.archlinux.org/>`_ is a tremendous resource that only Gentoo comes close to.

 New to Linux?
 Should you install Arch?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^